vincentvirgo/m.tix-2.0/README.md

 - News Section: A scrollable section at the bottom of the page that displays news related to films that are current, upcoming, or have already aired.
 - Persistent Navigation Bar: A sticky bottom navigation bar allowing easy access to the Home, Food and Beverage, Order, and Settings pages.

-2. Food Order Page
-The Food Order Page (food.html) facilitates the purchase of cinema concessions:
+### Food Order Page

-[cite_start]

-Location Information: Displays the cinema location and its closing time.
+- Location Information: Displays the cinema location and its closing time.

-[cite_start]

-Tabbed Menu Categories: The menu is organized into navigable tabs: Promo, Combo, Light Meal, and Drinks.
+- Tabbed Menu Categories: The menu is organized into navigable tabs: Promo, Combo, Light Meal, and Drinks.

-[cite_start]

-Product Details: Each menu item displays its name (e.g., Paket Promo A), description, price (Rp xxx.xxx), and a "Pesan" (Order) button.
+- Product Details: Each menu item displays its name (e.g., Paket Promo A), description, price (Rp xxx.xxx), and a "Pesan" (Order) button.

-3. Order History Page
-The Order History Page (orderhistory.html) organizes user transactions:
+### Order History Page

-[cite_start]

-Tabbed History: Orders are separated into two distinct tabs:
+- Tabbed History: Orders are separated into two distinct tabs:

-[cite_start]

-Active Orders: Shows current, active, or pending orders, which can be movie tickets, food, or drinks.
+- Active Orders: Shows current, active, or pending orders, which can be movie tickets, food, or drinks.

-[cite_start]Each active order includes a

-QR Code for quick retrieval or ticket scanning.
+- Each active order includes a QR Code for quick retrieval or ticket scanning.

-[cite_start]

-Recent Transactions: Displays the history of all completed transactions.
+- Recent Transactions: Displays the history of all completed transactions.

-[cite_start]

-Detailed Order View: Users can view details for each transaction, including the order date, time, seat number (for movies), and cinema location.
+- Detailed Order View: Users can view details for each transaction, including the order date, time, seat number (for movies), and cinema location.

-4. My Account Page
-The My Account Page (account.html) is the hub for user settings and profile management:
+### My Account Page

-[cite_start]

-General Account Overview: Displays the user's name, phone number, and email upon entry.
+- General Account Overview: Displays the user's name, phone number, and email upon entry.

-[cite_start]

-Search Functionality: A dedicated input box for searching within the account menu.
+- Search Functionality: A dedicated input box for searching within the account menu.